sakunadee-cc/HCI-PNWX-Website-Redesign/Persona/README.md

 - Created the user persona
 - Designed the interactive prototype in Figma
 - Designed the About Us and Search Results pages
-- Create the final Repoart
+- Create the final Report